oboehmer/CLEUR20-CXTA/docs/03-genie.md

 Lines 6 and 9 now extract specific values from this dictionary and compare it with their expected values.

 If you notice on line 6 and 9, you see a notation at the end of each line.

+`$..neighbors.*.neighbor_router_id`
+and
+`$..neighbors.*.state`

 This is called JSONPath.
 It is a notation that allows the user to parse a, potentially complex, JSON structure (Dictionary).

 In JSONPath, there are specific symbols called operators and functions that help to specify which key or keys you are interested in.
 This notation is similar to XPATH or CSS Selectors for html files.
 Here are some of the operators used in this example: